uni-bremen-agst/libvcs4j/README.md

 - Github: anonymous, username/password, token
 - Gitlab: token

 Note that, due to the server limitations of some providers, extracting issues from an issue tracker may noticeably slow down an analysis (1 -- 2 seconds per request).
-Hence, enable this feature only if required (see Quickstart).
-Also, some providers permit a maximum number of requests per day.
+Hence, it is recommended to enable this feature only if required (see Quickstart).
+Also, some providers permit only a certain number of requests per day.
 If exceeded, subsequent requests are ignored.

 ### Installation